finos/legend-sdlc/docs/re-architecture.md

   depot client, error handling.
 Resources are rewritten only in their injection: they consume the `Backend` (L4) instead of concrete implementations.
 Routes and payloads unchanged.
-- Returns `404`/`501`-style responses derived from the capability model where a deployment's backend lacks an optional capability (replacing today's ad-hoc `UnsupportedOperationException`s from stub implementations).
+- Returns `501` with a structured body (naming the missing capability and the backend type) where a deployment's backend lacks an optional capability, replacing today's ad-hoc `UnsupportedOperationException`s from stub implementations. `501` over `404` decided in the Phase 4 review: `404` already means "no such project/workspace/entity/review" on nearly every route, so overloading it would make feature-absence indistinguishable from an id typo.

 **`legend-sdlc-local` — new; the out-of-server consumer:**